prerender/prerender/README.md

 We use cache management to reduce the latency on common requests
 The default is an in memory cache but you can easily change it to any caching system compatible with the `cache-manager` nodejs package.

-For exemple with the request:
+For example, with the request:

 `GET` http://prerender.herokuapp.com/https://facebook.com